JoshuaLampert/homeassistant-pi_ina219/README.md

 - Ensure the maximum expected current is set correctly
 - Check that your power supply is stable

+## Similar projects

+- [INA219 DC Current Sensor in ESP](https://esphome.io/components/sensor/ina219/): Also creates current, voltage, and power sensors, but via ESPHome, i.e. an additional ESP device is required.
+- [INA219 UPS hat integration](https://github.com/odya/hass-ina219-ups-hat): Home Assistant integration to monitor any INA219 based UPS hat
+- [HomeAssistant INA219 sensor](https://github.com/ochorocho/ina_sensor)

 ## Credits

 - Based on the [pi-ina219](https://github.com/chrisb2/pi_ina219) Python library by Chris Borrill
 - INA219 chip by Texas Instruments

+## Disclaimer

-- Please note that large parts of this integration are written by GitHub Copilot, see [this PR](https://github.com/JoshuaLampert/homeassistant-pi_ina219/pull/1).
+Please note that large parts of this integration are written by GitHub Copilot, see [this PR](https://github.com/JoshuaLampert/homeassistant-pi_ina219/pull/1).
 I have checked the implementation and tested the integration though.
 However, I do not extend any warranty.
 Use at your own risk!

-## Similar projects

-- [INA219 DC Current Sensor in ESP](https://esphome.io/components/sensor/ina219/): Also creates current, voltage, and power sensors, but via ESPHome, i.e. an additional ESP device is required.
-- [INA219 UPS hat integration](https://github.com/odya/hass-ina219-ups-hat): Home Assistant integration to monitor any INA219 based UPS hat
-- [HomeAssistant INA219 sensor](https://github.com/ochorocho/ina_sensor)

 ## License and contributing